vysecurity/ExfilServer/README.md

 ## Author

-Developed by VYSecurity for secure file collection and transfer scenarios.
+Developed by @vysecurity for secure file collection and transfer scenarios.